About Us | Ko wai mātou

 Toi Te Ora Public Health's vision is lifelong health and wellbeing for all.
 Our purpose is to improve, promote and protect the health of the communities in the Bay of Plenty and Lakes districts.

-Established in 1996, we are the public health unit for the Bay of Plenty and Lakes Districts Health Boards.
-We are one of twelve public health units across New Zealand and are funded by the Ministry of Health.
+Established in 1996, we are the public health service for the Bay of Plenty and Lakes districts.
+We are one of twelve local public health services across New Zealand as part of the National Public Health Service, Te Whatu Ora - Health New Zealand.

 We focus on the achievement of health equity, in particular for Māori.